laroucol/matlab_MultiRun/README.md

-Impervious
+MultiRun
 ==========

 A tool for running the Hock Melt models with various configurations from a base config file.

-v 0.0.5
+v 0.0.6
 -------

 Usage
 ------
-Impervious provides a method for running the models over a range of parameter values, as well as a helper class which manages each individual run of the model, and ensures that the model is not run more times than necessary.
+MultiRun provides a method for running the models over a range of parameter values, as well as a helper class which manages each individual run of the model, and ensures that the model is not run more times than necessary.